DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-6/the-sound-of-5.1/_index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/xvaxI4hK45c?start=785" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 {{% note %}}

-Obi-Wan Kenobi is chasing Jango Fett through an asteroid field.
-To distract his pursuer, Fett launches a series of bombs that, in keeping with the Star Wars franchise’s tradition of ignoring the laws of physics, cause huge, theater- rattling explosions.
-The explosions are reasonably loud on their own, but Lucas makes them sound even louder than they actually are by dropping out all other sounds from the soundtrack about a half second before each one.
+- Obi-Wan Kenobi is chasing Jango Fett through an asteroid field.
+- To distract his pursuer, Fett launches a series of bombs.
+- The explosions are loud on their own, but Lucas makes them sound even louder by dropping out all other sounds from the soundtrack about a half second before each one.
 {{%/ note %}}

 ---